-6. FEES
+7. FEES

-31) Please note that the fees below are in place to ensure the cost recovery of the service and are made on a not-for-profit basis.
+36) Please note that the fees below are in place to ensure the cost recovery of the service and are made on a not-for-profit basis.

-Development (Pre-Application) Deliverables Cost (Including VAT) Minor development schemes of 1 - 2 new or replacement residential units or Creation of commercial development or Changes of use up to 100 square metres Written advice £540 Minor development schemes of 3 - 9 new residential units or Creation of commercial development or changes of use between 100 - 999 square metres or Changes of use of land or earth movement on land under 1 hectares Written advice £1,620 Major development schemes of 10 - 19 new residential units or Creation of commercial development or changes of use between 1,000-2,499 square metres or Changes of use of land or earth movement on land more than 1 hectare but under 2 hectares Written advice £3,240 Major development schemes of 20 - 49 new residential units or Creation of commercial development or changes of use between 2,500-4,999 square metres or Changes of use of land or earth movement on land 2 hectares or more Written advice Where applicable - consideration by DM Forum and QRP £6,480 QRP and DM Forum charges as set out above Major development schemes of 50 and over new residential units or Creation of commercial development or changes of use of 5,000 square metres floorspace and over Written advice and nature and form of meetings by negotiation By Negotiation All other cases, including householder additions, adverts, other commercial development alterations and works to a statutory Listed Building Written advice £180
+Development (Pre-Application) Deliverables Cost (Including VAT) Minor development schemes of 1 - 2 new or replacement residential units or Creation of commercial development or Changes of use up to 100 square metres Written advice or meeting with follow up meeting note £620 Minor development schemes of 3 - 9 new residential units or Creation of commercial development or changes of use between 100 - 999 square metres or Changes of use of land or earth movement on land under 1 hectares Written advice or meeting with follow up meeting note £1,860 Major development schemes of 10 - 19 new residential units or Creation of commercial development or changes of use between 1,000-2,499 square metres or Changes of use of land or earth movement on land more than 1 hectare but under 2 hectares Written advice or meeting with follow up meeting note £3,720 Major development schemes of 20 - 49 new residential units or Creation of commercial development or changes of use between 2,500-4,999 square metres or Changes of use of land or earth movement on land 2 hectares or more Written advice and/or meeting with follow up meeting note £7,440 Major development schemes of 50 and over new residential units or Creation of commercial development or changes of use of 5,000 square metres floorspace and over Written advice and nature and form of meetings by negotiation By Negotiation Works to a statutory Listed Building Site visit & discussion only Written advice & Site Visit for Listed Building £400 £800 All other cases, including householder additions, adverts, and other commercial development alterations.
+Written advice or meeting with follow up meeting note £200

-Please Note: Hourly Rate is £180 (Inc VAT)
+Please Note: Hourly Rate is £200 (Inc VAT)

-Development (Post Application) Deliverables Cost (Including VAT) Discussions for a way forward following a refusal for householder applications, minor applications and other cases Written advice £180 Discussions for a way forward following a refusal for major applications Nature and form of meetings by negotiation By Negotiation
+Development (Post Application) Deliverables Cost (Including VAT) Discussions for a way forward following a refusal for householder applications, minor applications, and other cases Written advice or meeting with follow up meeting note £200 Discussions for a way forward following a refusal for major applications Nature and form of meetings by negotiation By Negotiation

 Research Requests Deliverables Cost (Including VAT) Research requests (for example planning history, enforcement history, conservation assessments, compliance checks etc).
-Copies of documents, written advice, meetings £180 per hour (Two-hour minimum charge) No charge to inspect Planning Statutory Register Expedited requests for information to be delivered within 48 non-weekend hours of fee payment (compliance with enforcement notices etc, urgent planning history research, urgent advice, compliance checks).
-Copies of documents, written advice, meetings £180 per hour (Four-hour minimum charge) No charge to inspect Planning Statutory Register
+Copies of documents, written advice, meetings £400 (Two-hour minimum charge) No charge to inspect Planning Statutory Register Expedited requests for information to be delivered within 48 non-weekend hours of fee payment (compliance with enforcement notices etc, urgent planning history research, urgent advice, compliance checks).
+Copies of documents, written advice, meetings £800 (Four-hour minimum charge) No charge to inspect Planning Statutory Register